Capstone-Projects-2025-Fall/project-001-aac-api/documentation/docs/requirements/use-case-descriptions.md

 Normal flow:
     1. The system captures AAC board voice input.
-    2. Whisper transcribes the audio into text (e.g., “please jump now”).
+    2. SpeechConverter transcribes the audio into text (e.g., “please jump now”).
     3. The transcription is tokenized by Command Converter.
     4. Tokenized transcription is filtered to remove filler words, sounds, and non-command words (e.g., "please" and "now").
     4. Remaining tokens are mapped to commands.
+    5. Commands are sent to the game.
-    5. UI gives immediate feedback (visual cue + animation) and logs the command.
+    6. Game displays and logs the commands.

 Alternate flows / exceptions:
-    1. Filter removes all meaningful words (e.g., utterance was “uh now”): no game action.
+    1. No command, filter removes all meaningful words (e.g., utterance was “uh now”): no game action.
     2. Multiple possible commands: request quick confirmation (“Did you mean JUMP?”) or choose highest-confidence and log uncertainty.

 Postconditions: Jump action executed; command history updated.